salserrano/BlueDucky-Payload-Generator/README.md

 Once generated, move the payload file into the payload folder of BlueDucky.

-Also included an rickroll payload as example.
+I included an rickroll payload as example.

 *** ***Generated scripts has been tested on a Samsung device.
 For other android brands, not sure if payload would work.*** ***